Datavault-UK/automate-dv-docs/docs/tutorial/tut_satellites.md

     ```

 !!! tip "Loading Satellites correctly"
-    dbtvault provides custom materialisations, designed to load satellites (among other structures) in the correct way:
+    dbtvault provides custom materialisations, designed to load structures which contain deltas (such as satellites, among other structures)
+    in the correct way:

     - [vault_insert_by_period](../macros.md#vault_insert_by_period)
     - [vault_insert_by_rank](../macros.md#vault_insert_by_rank)